 In the film, it looks massive: the rocky landscape at the entrance to the Path of the Dead.
 In reality, the Putangirua Pinnacles are very hidden on the south coast of the North Island – but this doesn’t make them any less impressive.

 Landscape of thousands of rock needles in the south of New Zealand's North Island

 by Svenja Rödig,

-We undertook a small hike, which led us from the campground partly along, partly through a rocky stream bed to the pinnacles.
-We reached the stone needles at dusk and could only marvel at how the dwindling light made the rocky landscape seem alive.
+We went on a small hike, which led us from the campground partly along, partly through a rocky stream bed to the pinnacles.
+We reached the stone needles at dusk and could only wonder at how the dwindling light made the rocky landscape come to life.

 – The King of the Golden Hall –

 The setting for King Theoden’s Throne Hall is in the Canterbury region in the center of the South Island.
 The rocky summit of Mount Sunday is only about 150 m above the wide plain, yet it offers a gigantic view.

 Small but striking summit in New Zealand's Southern Alps